Mao Zedong's cult of personality: After Mao's death

 In July 1980, the Communist Party directed that "propagating individuals" should be decreased and ordered a reduction in the number of Mao portraits and statutes in public places.

 In 1982, Article 10 was added to the Constitution of the Chinese Communist Party, forbidding "all forms of personality cult."

+As part of folk religious practice in contemporary China, some practitioners incorporate Mao Zedong alongside established dieties.
+Examples include the temple fair at Liqi in Hebei, where a statue of Mao is brought into the deity tent while bands play The East is Red.
+There have been some efforts to build folk religious temples in honor of Mao, but PRC authorities have interceded and stopped such efforts.